files-community/Website/src/routes/docs/contributing/translating/+page.md

 Files uses Crowding for translation, which is cloud based SaaS supports globalization of any application on any platform.

+## Getting started with Crowdin

-## Requirements
+### Requirements

 - Any browser that is the latest version.
 - Crowdin account

-## Usage

 Files supports many languages and you can choose whatever language(s) you’d happy to translate.
-Crowdin has the same folder structure as Files source code and so you can go to resources.resw file and open Crowdin editor.
+Crowdin has the same folder structure as Files source code, so you can go to resources.resw file and open Crowdin editor easily.
-Once you translate a sentence shown, you can go to the next sentences by clicking Next button.
+Once you translate a sentence shown, you can go to the next sentences by clicking `Save` button.

+## Policies

+What we'd like to ask is just one thing: please try to use phrases used in File Explorer to provide similar translating experience to File Explorer.
+Once you translate something proofreaders or maintainers hardly request changes, but if you have issue with approved translations, use Comments section with Issue check box marked.
+It'll bring your comments up to us.

 ## Proofread

 If you translate Files on a daily basis and want to proofread your language resources, we’ll verify and give you the role, so you can proofread and approve other’s translations in language(s) you proofread.
 That role can be re-verified sometimes.

+## Screenshots

+We add some screenshots where possible to help translators understand under what context strings are used.
+When you're translating a string in Crowdin Editor, Crowdin automatically shows screenshots.

 ## See in Files

 Maintainer often merges all translations that are approved right before a preview release or stable release.
 Once gets merged and gets new release published, we can see translated words.

 ## Placeholders

 Numbers that are curly brackets are placeholder where actual values are set at runtime.
-Translators may have to consider about contexts of the sentence, therefore we add comments about where sentences are basically shown and what they are for as far as possible.
+Translators may have to consider about contexts of the sentence, therefore we add comments about at which sentences are basically shown and what they are for as far as possible.

 For example:

 ```
-Are you sure you want to delete {0} from {1}
+Are you sure you want to delete {0} from {1}?
 ```

 In this case, the first placeholder is for file name that user wants to delete and second one is for folder name that user wants to delete a file from.

 ## ICU message syntax

 You may see some strings that have programmatic syntax.
-It’s called ICU message syntax, which is official syntax advanced by Unicode.
+It’s called ICU message syntax, which is official syntax advanced by Unicode to avoid to make duplicated strings and introduce contextual format.
-You might want to change a string below, for example:

 ### Pluralization